tdwg/bdq/tg2/_build_review/templates/standard_landing/standard_landing-header.md

 The Quick Reference Guide is a simple, informative reference and the first place to look for the most commonly used information about the Tests.

+**Note:** These sections in this document are non-normative, the documents linked out to here contain the normative content of the standard.

 [**BDQ Tests Quick Reference Guide**](docs/terms/bdqtest/index.md)

 ### 2.2 Landing Pages (non-normative)